hunadi-thapelo/hunadi-thapelo/README.md

 - 👋 Hi, I’m @hunadi-thapelo
 - 👀 I’m interested in Test Automation
-- 🌱 I’m currently learning Selenium with Python
+- 🌱 I’m currently learning Selenium with Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...